An Artist’s Legacy for Makoko Children - THISDAYLIVE

 By Yinka Olatunbosun

-“Art materials are very expensive for the less privileged so I introduced them to easy-to-use materials like old newspaper print, worn out fabrics, metal scraps amongst others.
+“Art materials are very expensive for the less privileged.
+I introduced them to easy-to-use materials like old newspaper print, worn out fabrics, metal scraps amongst others.
 With these materials, they can learn, create and explore their creativity,’’ she said.

 “Ten years ago, Beyond Borders Artist, Ogunlesi Paul was brought to the centre as a homeless person.
 He is studying Art and Design at the Yaba College of Technology.
 He facilitates art training for boys at the centre,’’ she added.